Image Credit: Rao Advisors LLC (If image is not clear, click on the image & right-click to "Open Image in New Tab"). |

 Students pursuing a Doctor of Veterinary Medicine can get attractive scholarship and internship funds from the U.S. Department of Agriculture.
 Students admitted to any military academy will receive a full ride plus expenses provided they sign a contract to serve in the U.S. armed forces.
 ROTC scholarships also offer comparable benefits.

 But this article is dedicated to awards based on financial need.
 Determining financial need is a complex exercise and is facilitated through the Free Application for Federal Student Aid (FAFSA®) website, run by the U.S. Department of Education, and the College Scholarship Service (CSS), run by the College Board.
 Review this excellent step-by-step video about how to apply for FAFSA.
+Also read Ron Lieber's excellent NY Times piece on Nov 23, 2024 about the latest FAFSA process.

 So, what is the difference between FAFSA and CSS?
 Think of FAFSA as your gateway to federal funds, and the CSS as your ticket to institutional funds, such as private college endowments and grants.
 The CSS is a lot more invasive in the sense that it seeks more financial details about your family than does the FAFSA.